thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 Run as root
 ```
 # We will not use docker to build any binaries, stop it to reduce memory consumption
-# Delete any docker container and images
+# Delete any docker container and images if you are using a 32GB microSDXC to save space
 docker rmi nvcr.io/nvidia/dli/dli-nano-ai:v2.0.1-r32.6.1
 systemctl stop docker;systemctl stop docker.socket